 - Kit Kat

-There are multiple ways Ketamine can be used as a club drug.
+There are multiple ways the Ketamine drug can be used as a club drug.
 A person can put the powder or liquid forms into your drink.
 They could give someone it in pill form.
 In powder form, it can be mixed in with other drugs (Cocaine or possibly marijuana).
 Be sure to protect yourself when out in public.
 Protect your drinks and don’t take anything that you are unsure of what it is.
-What is Ketamine?